lorenzgillner/UncertainEvidence.jl/README.md

 pls('A', X12)
 ```

-The masses of a `BPA` should always sum up to 1.
-To ensure this, use the  method `bpa` instead:
+The mass of a `BPA` should always sum up to 1.
+To ensure this, use the wrapper `bpa` instead:

 ```julia
 X = bpa(